The Clear Edge

 › Library Navigation: Quick Navigation · Operator Cases

-Seven months of that pattern creates a special kind of frustration.
-Not the frustration of failing.
-The frustration of working hard and going nowhere.
+Seven months of that pattern creates a specific kind of frustration.
+Not the frustration of failing, but the frustration of working hard and going nowhere.

 Nothing moved the needle.